 ►To download a copy of the pledge form, click here

 This newsletter should bring you up to date on developments with our Building for Mission (BFM) project that have taken place over the summer.

 Pledges: Thank you to all who have pledged and given for your generosity, and if you haven’t yet made a pledge towards the BFM project, please do pick up a pledge pack from the welcome desk or the church website.

-• Mechanical and electrical survey of the whole site (wiring, plumbing, heating, lighting, etc)
+• Mechanical and electrical surveys of the whole site

 So what happens next?